Chernowi/RegiSide/api_docs.md

 *   **Endpoint:** `/play_cards`
 *   **Method:** `POST`
 *   **Description:** Allows the current player to play one or more cards from their hand to attack the enemy or use card powers.
+If the enemy is not defeated and attacks, the game state will transition to `AWAITING_DEFENSE`.
+If a Jester is played, the game state will transition to `AWAITING_JESTER_CHOICE`.
 *   **Request Body:**
     ```json
     {